Airsoft: History

-Airsoft guns spread to the United Kingdom in the late 1980s and early 1990s via a company called LS, and were sold in separate pieces and had to be assembled out of box before they were capable of shooting.
+Airsoft guns spread to the United Kingdom in the late 1980s and early 1990s via a company called LS.
+They were sold in separate pieces and had to be assembled out of box before they were capable of shooting.
 These then became available to the rest of Europe and North America and rapidly gained popularity worldwide.
 Since the mid-1980s, airsoft has been adapted with a purely recreational application in mind, and the sport is enjoyed by all ages.
 Airsoft replicas are produced globally, with the majority being manufactured in East Asia.
 Many law enforcement agencies and military units within the United States now start using airsoft for force-on-force tactical training drills.